mmswflow-upb/sudan_embassy/README.md

 # Sudan Embassy Website

-A modern, multilingual website for the Embassy of the Republic of Sudan in Bucharest, Romania.
-Built with React (frontend) and Node.js/Express (backend), featuring Firebase integration for authentication, storage, and database.
+Hey!
+This is our team project for the Embassy of the Republic of Sudan in Bucharest, Romania.
+We built this from scratch as a modern, multilingual website using React for the frontend and Node.js/Express for the backend, with Firebase handling authentication, storage, and the database.

+## 👥 Our Team

+- **Sakka Mohamad-Mario** - Frontend, Backend, and Deployment
+- **Zafar Azzam** - Backend Development
+- **Al-Khalidy Essam** - Frontend Development

 ## 🚀 Live Demo

 - **Frontend**: [https://sudan-embassy.web.app](https://sudan-embassy.web.app)
 - **Backend API**: [https://sudan-embassy-api-919606479278.europe-west1.run.app](https://sudan-embassy-api-919606479278.europe-west1.run.app)

-## ✨ Key Features
+## ✨ What We Built

+We wanted to create something really useful for the embassy, so here's what we included:

-- **Multilingual Support**: Full internationalization (i18n) in English, Romanian, and Arabic with RTL support
+- **Multilingual Support**: The whole site works in English, Romanian, and Arabic (with proper RTL support for Arabic!)
-- **Content Management**: Admin portal for managing consular services, news, alerts, and forms
+- **Content Management**: We built an admin portal where embassy staff can easily manage services, news, alerts, and forms without touching any code
-- **File Management**: Upload and manage documents, images, and PDFs with Firebase Storage
+- **File Management**: Upload documents, images, and PDFs - everything gets stored securely in Firebase Storage
-- **Appointment Booking**: Public-facing appointment booking system
+- **Appointment Booking**: People can book appointments online instead of having to call
-- **Form Submissions**: Contact forms and custom form submissions
+- **Form Submissions**: Contact forms and custom form submissions that go straight to the embassy
-- **Responsive Design**: Mobile-first design with Tailwind CSS
+- **Responsive Design**: Works perfectly on phones, tablets, and desktops - we made sure of that
-- **Real-time Updates**: Firebase Firestore for real-time data synchronization
+- **Real-time Updates**: Using Firebase Firestore, so content updates instantly
-- **Secure Authentication**: Firebase Authentication for admin access
+- **Secure Authentication**: Only authorized staff can access the admin panel
-- **Cloud Deployment**: Frontend on Firebase Hosting, Backend on Google Cloud Run
+- **Cloud Deployment**: We deployed the frontend on Firebase Hosting and the backend on Google Cloud Run

 ## 📁 Project Structure